 “Memoed” or Estimated Credits for Pending Aid: Credits for pending undisbursed financial aid award offers will be reflected on the bill as “memo items” when additional actions on the part of either the student or the sponsor of the aid are required before the funds can actually be disbursed to the student’s billing account.
 “Memoed” financial aid items on the bill may temporarily reduce the amount the student must pay by each semester’s payment deadline, but they cannot be credited in full to the student’s billing account until all requirements for disbursement have been met by the student.
 Memoed aid may be cancelled if the requirements for disbursement are not met by the student.
 A typical example of a financial aid disbursement requirement that must be met before memoed aid can be paid to a student is the requirement that federal student loan borrowers must complete “entrance” counseling; until the student borrower completes “entrance” counseling, the loan funds will appear on his/her account as a “memo”, but once (s)he completes the requirement, the loan will actually be disbursed to his/her account.
 Another example of a disbursement requirement is that students must officially “accept” their financial aid award offers before payments can be credited to their student billing accounts.
 Please note that the Fall semester’s memoed or estimated aid will be removed from the bill on October 1st, and the Spring memoed or estimated aid will be removed from the bill on March 1st, and the resulting payable amounts due to the University (amounts due that were previously covered by a memoed aid item) must be paid in full at that time or will be subject to service charges.
 Financial aid recipients may consult with their financial aid counselors in the GU Office of Student Financial Services if they cannot comply with this policy and need advice on how to manage an outstanding balance due.

-External Grants and Scholarships: Enrolled students who have reported their outside-sponsored scholarships to the Office of Student Financial Services will receive an actual or estimated credit on their bills for any payments reported.
-Some outside-sponsored scholarship credits may appear on a student's billing statement as “estimated” if the sponsor has not yet sent the payment to Georgetown, pending confirmation of enrollment or grades.
+External Grants, Scholarships, and Benefits: Enrolled students who have reported their outside-sponsored grants, scholarships, and benefits to the Office of Student Financial Services will receive an actual or estimated credit on their bills for any payments reported.
+Some outside-sponsored payments may appear on a student's billing statement as “estimated” if the sponsor has not yet sent the payment to Georgetown, pending confirmation of enrollment or grades.

 FINANCIAL AID & THE IRS

 U.S. Citizens—Tax Benefits for Education: U.S. tax benefits may be available to help eligible families save for, or pay, education costs.
 The annual IRS Publication 970: Tax Benefits for Education describes the most current benefits available, including tax credits to reduce the amount of taxes paid, and deductions for certain eligible education expenses.
-Families are encouraged to consult their tax advisors for more detailed information about these benefits.
+Students should consult their tax advisors for further information.

 Requirements for Payments Made to Students Who Are Non-United States Citizens: The Internal Revenue Service (IRS) requires special tax treatment and reporting of payments made to non-United States citizens.
 Students who are not citizens of the United States and who receive financial assistance, scholarships, fellowships, tuition waivers, or compensation for services performed are subject to the IRS withholding and/or reporting requirements.
-For more information about requirements associated with payments made to non-U.S. citizens, please contact the Georgetown University Tax Department at firstname.lastname@example.org.
+Students should consult their tax advisors for further information.
+Questions about Georgetown University payments made to non-U.S. citizens may be directed to the Georgetown University Tax Department at firstname.lastname@example.org.
+The GU Tax Department does not provide personal income tax advice; it is responsible for setting up Non Resident Aliens (NRA) in the Georgetown payroll and accounts payable systems to allow for applicable treaty benefits and ensure proper withholding and tax reporting.